m-fredsgaard/MomentJs.Net/README.md

 # Moment.Net
-A .net implementation of momentjs
+A .net implementation of momentjs, with seamless collaboration between client and server as main focus.